SindujaNandhakumar/Facebook-Content-Strategy-Analysis/README.md

 ## Analysis Outline

 **Part 1**:**Exploratory Data Analysis**
--Checked the data for any null values.
+Checked the data for any null values

--Explored the distribution of different content types and engagement metrics..
+Explored the distribution of different content types and engagement metrics..

 **Part 2**: **Feature Engineering**

--Defined engagement columns and calculated total engagement.
+Defined engagement columns and calculated total engagement.

--Standardized the dataset and conducted PCA to reduce dimensionality.
+Standardized the dataset and conducted PCA to reduce dimensionality.

 **Part 3**: **Model Building**

 Built logistic regression models using original features, principal components, and cluster patterns.

 **Part 4**: **Model Evaluation**

 Evaluated the models based on accuracy, AUC score, and confusion matrix

 **Part 5**: **Insight and Recommendation**